c-ramirez/fill-template/README.md

 # fill-template
-Given a template with a certain format, inserts values in a template using regular expressions The types of permitted values are:
+Given a template with a certain format, inserts values using regular expressions There are three types supported:
- - Parameters: single value, only appear once in the template. &P{}
+- Parameters: Must have unique id in the template.
+  Example: &P{parameter1}
+- List: All the content inside the list block will be repeated as many times as rows defined in the model
+  Example: &L[list]{{
+    test
+  }}
- - Fields: list of values &L[]{{  &F{}  }}
+- Fields: Must have unique id inside the list block.

-A sample template is:
+  Example: &L[list]{{
+    test &F{field1}
+  }}

+Execute
 ```
-This is a sample text, here is the first parameter &P{parameter1}, here is the second &P{parameter2} here
-is the first parameter again &P{parameter1}.

-Then we have a list
-&L[list]{{
-	- This text should be repeated.
-	- You can pass inner fields inside this list : (&F{field1})  : (&F{field2})
-	- Another line
-}}
+mvn clean install

 ```